jasonmar310/Management_Decision_Model/README.md

 ## Management_Decision_Model

-The cases and project I learned so far during the course.
+The cases and projects I learned so far during the course.